niekveldhuis/compass/2_3_Data_Acquisition_ORACC/2_3_Data_Acquisition_ORACC.md

 ### 2.3.8 Other [ORACC](http://oracc.org) JSON files

 The [Open Data](http://oracc.org/doc/opendata/index.html) page in ORACC explains in some detail the various other types of JSON files that are available.
-This section will only point out a few files that may be of use and that can be parsed with the techniques discussed above.
+This section will briefly point out a few files that may be of use and that can be parsed with the techniques discussed above.

 #### 2.3.8.1 `metadata.json`